Aniketdey31/SQL-Project-Spotify-/README.md

 - `Album_type`: The type of album (e.g., single or album).
 - Various metrics such as `danceability`, `energy`, `loudness`, `tempo`, and more.

-### 4. Querying the Data
+### 2. Querying the Data
 After the data is inserted, various SQL queries can be written to explore and analyze the data.
-Queries are categorized into **easy**, **medium**, and **advanced** levels to help progressively develop SQL proficiency.

-#### Easy Queries
+Which includes-
-- Simple data retrieval, filtering, and basic aggregations.
+1. **Simple data retrieval, filtering, and basic aggregations.**

-#### Medium Queries
-- More complex queries involving grouping, aggregation functions, and joins.
+2. **More complex queries involving grouping, aggregation functions, and joins.**

-#### Advanced Queries
-- Nested subqueries, window functions, CTEs, and performance optimization.
+3. **Nested subqueries, window functions, CTEs, and performance optimization.**

-### 5. Query Optimization
+### 3. Query Optimization
 In advanced stages, the focus shifts to improving query performance.
 Some optimization strategies include:
 - **Indexing**: Adding indexes on frequently queried columns.
 - **Query Execution Plan**: Using `EXPLAIN ANALYZE` to review and refine query performance.